kotyaralih/NostalgiaCore/README.md

 <h2> Why should you use NostalgiaCore to run a Minecraft Pocket Edition 0.8.1 server?</h2>

-• PHP 8 Support, PHAR plugins and API Bump to 12.2
+• PHP 8 Support, PHAR plugins

 • Crafting system was rewritten to hopefully have less problems